Stendarpaval/mob-attack-tool/README.md

 ## Planned improvements
 * Improved support for [midi-qol](https://gitlab.com/tposney/midi-qol). -> _In Progress_
 * Further (optional) automation of the initial selection of tokens -> _In Progress_
-* Some documentation and better structuring of the repo
+* Some documentation and better structuring of the repo -> _In Progress_
 * Custom Mob Attack tables
+* Enable access to Mob Attack Tool to players

 ## Inspirations
-This module was inspired by [Multiattack 5e](https://github.com/jessev14/Multiattack-5e).
+* This module was inspired by [Multiattack 5e](https://github.com/jessev14/Multiattack-5e).
-The map shown in the examples was made by ~~Printable RPG~~ Spellarena.
+* The map shown in the examples was made by ~~Printable RPG~~ Spellarena.
 You can check out more of their beautiful maps on the [Spellarena Patreon](https://www.patreon.com/m/spellarena).

 ## Contributors
-Juanfrank has kindly given feedback and helped me out with condensing damage formulas. mike-marshall0164 has fixed various aspects of the individually rolled attacks.
+* Juanfrank has kindly given feedback and helped me out with condensing damage formulas.
+* mike-marshall0164 has fixed various aspects of the individually rolled attacks.